FullstackAcademy/xoxo.workshop/concepts/010-feature-who-won/040-ending-the-game.md

 Add a third, which prints an appropriate message and exits the game when someone wins.
 You can use `process.exit(0)` to exit the game successfully.

+You should now be able to play a game and have it exit when someone wins!

+You can, however, still cheat.
+We'll take care of that in the next section.